crpietschmann/portfolio/_imports/_posts/2010-01-12-my-brother-in-law-is-home-after-second-tour-in-iraq.markdown

 <a rel="nofollow" href="http://www.wxow.com/Global/story.asp?S=11805417"><img src="/images/posts2010/1/FamilyWaitsForSoldiersReturnWXOW10LaCrosse.png" border="0" alt="" /></a>

-<em>The above picture is from the video, and is most likely owned / copyright WXOW Channel 19.
-FYI, This picture is not under the Creative Commons Attribution License that covers all other content on this blog.</em>
+*The above picture is from the video, and is most likely owned / copyright WXOW Channel 19.
+FYI, This picture is not under the Creative Commons Attribution License that covers all other content on this blog.*